apify/actor-mastra-mcp-agent/README.md

 ## 🚀 Get started

 Ready to build your own AI agent?
-Deploy this Actor on Apify, tweak the query, and explore the possibilities of mastra.ai and MCP! 🤖✨
+Deploy this Actor on Apify, tweak the input, and explore the possibilities of mastra.ai and MCP! 🤖✨

 ## 🌐 Open source